nigelhorne/ged2site/README.md

-Running the program for the first time with no arguments should install them, of course that will fail if you don't have the privilege, in which case you'll need to add them by hand.
+Running the program for the first time with no arguments should install them, of course, that will fail if you don't have the privilege, in which case you'll need to add them by hand.
 To install by hand you'll either have to use local::lib or perlbrew.
 Of course you could also run ged2site as root,